bitnet-io/PHOENIX_TAP_WATER_FIX_NASTY_TASTE_MORE_ELECTROLYSIS_FILTRATION/README.md

 MUST BE MULTI STAGE FILTER AFTER GETTING WATER

-WASTE WATER -> electrolysis + filtration -> pre-gray water (repeat flitration + electrosys process -> like a loop process
+WASTE WATER -> electrolysis + filtration -> pre-gray water (repeat flitration + electrosis process -> like a loop process

 the tap water that comes out now goes into another process to refine it further